megahertz/mg-model/README.md

 #### Properties

-Properties are just a simple fields of a model or properties defined through $properties config
+Properties are just simple fields of a model or real properties defined through $properties config

 #### Methods
 Name                | Description